top of page

 better lighting, in focus.

-The jacket can be holy for real.
+The jacket will be holy for real.

 You'll have steadier hands.